Meifeng1510/LuauDocs/GarbageCollection/Guide/LuauGarbageCollectorInDepth.md

 ## Additional Information

-### Luau Heap Structure and Memory Allocation
+### Luau Heap Structure, Memory Allocation, and Fragmentation

-Luau employs a size-segregated page structure for its heap management, using both individual pages and system heap allocations to optimize memory usage and performance.
-This approach ensures efficient handling of both garbage-collected objects (GCO) and regular allocations, tailored to their specific requirements.
+Luau employs a size-segregated page structure for its heap management, using both individual pages and system heap allocations to optimize memory usage, performance, and reduce fragmentation.
+By combining a size-segregated page structure with a progressive size class system, Luau balances performance, memory efficiency, and minimal overhead, ensuring efficient handling of both garbage-collected objects (GCO) and regular allocations.

 ---

+### Heap Structure and Allocation Strategy

 #### **System Heap Allocation with `frealloc` Callback**